- On the Record

 For more information on the campaign, or to share your stories on the impacts of climate change in health, or environmental sustainability initiatives in health, email Ros Morgan ANMF (Vic Branch) Environmental Health Officer via email@example.com

-Nursing for the environment – INTENSIVE is a practical and informational course designed to strengthen your advocacy and leadership around climate mitigation and environmentally sustainable workplace practice.
-Learn about governance requirements, speak with a range of experts, and develop an action plan.
+Nursing for the environment – INTENSIVE is a practical and informational course run by the ANMF (Vic Branch) Environmental Health Officer.
+This course is designed to strengthen your advocacy and leadership around climate mitigation and environmentally sustainable workplace practice.

 These resources have been created to align with relevant Victorian guidance and regulation.
 Clinicians must consult and implement local protocol and prompt documents.
 Where you identify issues for address, please raise these with management.